TFNTF/rebuttal_figures_tabs/README.md

     <td style="text-align: center;">~2</td>
   </tr>
 </table>
-* indicates that this experiment only compares against methods with better efficiency and with publicly available official code supporting this task.
+* indicates that, for this experiment, we compare only with methods that are more efficient and provide publicly available official code for this task.
+We further set $N=9$ and $T=90$ to ensure a matched time budget.

 ## Table 6.
 Ablation Studies of Noise Schedule (N) (Motion_deblurring On FFHQ)
 <table>